FACT: Navigating a gym is like driving around a new city without Google Maps.

 AND SO HELP ME QUADS, you’ll ultimately be able to do things like:

-Walk around with your head held high, shoulders back (literally), and booty on point.
+Walk around with your head held high, shoulders back (literally), and an ass you’re really effing proud of (#whateverywomanwants).
 Forever.;

 Muster the guts to sign up for those fitness-y activities you’ve always wondered about.
 Like that rec kickball league.
 Or that 10K.
-Or skydiving in Hawaii (DO IT!); and
+Or, if you’re anything like me, skydiving in Hawaii; and

 Even if you aren’t into sports, don’t know what it means to brace your core or, up until now, have never used the gym for anything other than sweating out last night’s tequila … I’ve got you, and you’ve got this (I know because that was me in 2006).